flame-engine/flame/doc/animation_widget_article/article.md

 # Sprite Sheet Animations in Flutter

-### UPDATE 05/27/2020
+### UPDATE 09/04/2020

-As for Flame 0.22.0 there is a new way to use Animations and Sprites inside your widget tree.
+As for Flame 1.0, the `animationAsWidget` has been removed in favor of a direct usage of `SpriteAnimationWidget`.

 Flame now includes a widget catalog and inside it you will find `SpriteAnimationWidget` and `SpriteWidget`.